 What are my rights on campus?
 FIRE has the answer.

 FIRE effectively and decisively defends the fundamental rights of tens of thousands of students and faculty members on our nation’s campuses while simultaneously reaching millions on and off campus through education and outreach.
-In case after case, FIRE brings about favorable resolutions not only for those individuals facing rights violations, but also for the millions of other students affected by the culture of censorship within our institutions of higher education.
+In case after case, FIRE brings about favorable resolutions not only for those individuals facing campus rights violations, but also for the millions of other students affected by the culture of censorship within our institutions of higher education.
 In addition to our defense of specific individuals and groups, FIRE works across the nation and in all forms of media to empower campus activists, reform restrictive policies, and inform the public about the state of rights on our campuses.

 If you find yourself asking “What are my rights on campus?” — FIRE has the answer.